 Welcome to Core Connections Physiotherapy Online Booking!
+If you are a new patient, please select one of our Initial Assessment options.

-Cancellation Policy We require at least 48 hours of notice for cancellations or changes to your scheduled appointment.
-Patients who provide less than 48 hours of notice will be billed a cancellation fee equivalent to half the appointment fee.
+Cancellation Policy We require at least 48 hours’ notice for cancellations or changes to your scheduled appointment.
+Patients who provide less than 48 hours’ notice will be billed a cancellation fee equivalent to half the appointment fee.
 Exceptions to this policy include sudden illness, family emergencies such as car accidents or bereavement, and severe weather conditions such as ice storms and severe snowstorms.
-Please note that we do not make exceptions for work-related issues.
-Our clinic is closed on weekends.
-Monday appointments must be cancelled by Noon on Thursday and Tuesday appointments must be cancelled by Noon on Friday to avoid the late cancellation fee.
-To cancel or reschedule an appointment, please call our reception service at (613) 291-2956 between 8:30 a.m. and 5:00 p.m., Monday to Friday.
-Please note that we do not accept cancellations by email because we do not constantly monitor our email inboxes.
-In the event of a work conflict, childcare or transportation challenges, severe weather, etc. you can change your appointment on the spot to a Telehealth appointment in order to avoid the late cancellation fee by calling (613) 291-2956.
+We are closed on weekends.
+Monday appointments must be cancelled by Noon on Thursday and Tuesday appointments by Noon on Friday to avoid the late cancellation fee.

 Orthopedic Manual Physiotherapy